-- · Level of involvement in Coal extraction and production; - Level of involvement in Unconventional Oil and Gas such as Arctic oil and gas exploration, oil sands extraction and Shale energy extraction; - Level of involvement in Tobacco production and tobacco-related products; - · Level of involvement with recreational cannabis; - Companies involved in the manufacture of nuclear warheads or whole nuclear missiles outside of the Non-Proliferation Treaty; - Sovereign issuers rated E (on a scale of A-E) by the investment managers qualitative assessment.
+- · Level of involvement in Coal extraction and production; - Level of involvement in Unconventional Oil and Gas such as Arctic oil and gas exploration, oil sands extraction and Shale energy extraction; - Level of involvement in Tobacco production and tobacco-related products; - · Level of involvement with recreational cannabis; - Companies involved in the manufacture of nuclear warheads or whole nuclear missiles outside of the Non-Proliferation Treaty. - Sovereign issuers rated E (on a scale of A-E) by the investment managers qualitative assessment

 In addition, companies will be excluded if they are assessed as being in violation of any of the UN Global Compact's principles, based on third-party data and the Investment Manager's proprietary analysis and research.
 Exclusions apply on a continuous basis during the life of the Fund.
-The Fund intends to make sustainable investments by contributing to environmental objectives such as climate change, water management, pollution prevention) and to social objectives (such as good health, well-being and gender equality) for at least 10% of its portfolio.